SafetyCulture/safetyculture-sdk-python/examples/README.md

 # SafetyCulture Python SDK Example Scripts

 In order to import SafetyCulture Python SDK modules into your own scripts, you'll need it installed.
-We recommend installing in a Python Virtual environment using PipEnv:
+We recommend installing in a Python virtual environment using PipEnv:
 * Install Pipenv
 ```
 $ brew install pipenv